hanneslehmann/sconfd/README.md

 Simple Configuration Daemon
 A small tool / script which should help save ini configuration files centrally in a redis database.
 The files and changes to them (within the database) are monitored from each client (could be a virtual machine, docker container, etc.) and if changes occur the files are respectevly updated within the client.

+Same result you may obtain using provisioning tools like puppet and/or chef, but I wanted to create a real lightweight and easy to customize tool.

 Usually an application needs a restart to apply changes within config files, this is not in scope of the tool yet.

 Usage: __python sconfd.py &lt;client_id&gt;__